Vikas94891/PhotoZoomDrag-library/README.md

 # PhotoZoomDrag-library
 A simple and useful library to make image zoom in-out and drag.
 Happy Coding !:computer:
+Follow simple steps to use

+Step 1.
 Add it in your root build.gradle at the end of repositories:

 	allprojects {
 		repositories {